 Changes in internal control over financial reporting.
-There were no changes in our internal control over financial reporting that occurred in the second quarter 2016 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+In August 2016, we implemented a new Human Resources and Payroll system.
+Various processes and controls were modified due to the new system.
+Additionally, we implemented additional compensating controls over financial reporting to ensure the accuracy and integrity of our financial statements during the post-implementation phase.
+We believe the system and process changes will enhance internal control over financial reporting in future periods.
+There were no other changes in our internal control over financial reporting that occurred in the third quarter of 2016 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.